STAND. COM. REP. NO. 406

-Your Committees on Agriculture and Environment and Technology, to which was referred S.B.
-No. 1436 entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
+No. 662 entitled:

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Technology that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1436, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1436, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 662 and recommends that it pass Second Reading and be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,